Need any help or advice?+44 (0)1782 454499

 EMP160 is an epoxy-resin based laminating paste.
 The paste contains resin, filler and chopped glass fibre strands for reinforcement and so can be used on its own as the main reinforcement for the mould.
 The advantage to a laminating paste is that the fine, paste-like material is very easy to work into corners and details, reducing the risk of air-voids and providing a fast and reliable means of reinforcing an epoxy-based mould.

-EMP160 is thoroughly mixed according to the instructions and then applied directly onto the wet coupling coat of EG160 gelcoat at a thickness of around 10mm before being left to fully cure for around 24hrs. care should be taken to avoid trapped air under the reinforcement, generally is it best to ‘tile’ the surface with smaller amounts.
+EMP160 is thoroughly mixed according to the instructions and then applied directly onto the wet coupling coat of EG160 gelcoat at a thickness of around 10mm before being left to fully cure.
+Care should be taken to avoid trapped air under the reinforcement, generally is it best to ‘tile’ the surface with smaller amounts.

 After the mould has been allowed to fully cure it can be removed from the pattern, removing any excess material from the perimeter will often help with the release, plastic wedges can then be used to carefully separate the mould from the pattern.